pinyoko573/home-lab/README.md

 # home-lab-scripts

-Automation scripts for setting up a security lab to simulate on attacks and/or log ingestion.
+Easily deploy a security lab environment using automation scripts designed to simulate on attacks and faciliate log ingestion for analysis and detection!

-These scripts are tested on virtual machines (e.g. VMware Workstation), but you can also try it on a physical machine or cloud virtual machine.
+These scripts are tested on virtual machines (e.g. VMware Workstation), but they can also be run on physical machines or cloud-based virtual instances.

+Simply install the operating system, setup remote configurations, choose the intended tasks, edit the variables on *inventory.yml*, *site.yml* and */group_vars* and you're good to go!

 ## Ansible

 ### Getting Started

-To add/remove tasks, modify site.yml with the task name.
+To add or remove tasks, modify the tasks of the host groups in *site.yml* to your needs.

-Be sure to modify the hosts and vars in ***inventory.yml*** and ***/group_vars*** before running.
+Be sure to modify the hosts and variables in ***inventory.yml*** and ***/group_vars*** before running!

+To run, enter `ansible-playbook site.yml -i inventory.yml [-l win_dc]`

 #### Windows
 Tested platforms